rkuo2000/NPCpy/README.md

 fi
 ```

-We support inference via `openai`, `anthropic`, `ollama`,`gemini`, `deepseek`,  and `openai-like` APIs.
+We support inference via all providers supported by litellm.
+For openai-compatible providers that are not explicitly named in litellm, use simply `openai-like` as the provider.
 The default provider must be one of `['openai','anthropic','ollama', 'gemini', 'deepseek', 'openai-like']` and the model must be one available from those providers.

-To use tools that require API keys, create an `.env` file up in the folder where you are working or place relevant API keys as env variables in your ~/.npcshrc.
+To use tools that require API keys, create an `.env` file in the folder where you are working or place relevant API keys as env variables in your ~/.npcshrc.
 If you already have these API keys set in a ~/.bashrc or a ~/.zshrc or similar files, you need not additionally add them to ~/.npcshrc or to an `.env` file.
 Here is an example of what an `.env` file might look like:

 ```bash
 export OPENAI_API_KEY="your_openai_key"